 Roasting and Freezing Chili Peppers – How to roast and preserve peppers to last year round.
+Step by step directions on how to roast chili peppers on a gas grill and how to freeze roasted peppers.

 Harvest season is a busy time of year for us.
 Everything seems to ripen at the same time.